glimpse-editor/glimpse-editor.github.io/content/downloads.md

 **glimpse-0.2.0-x64.msi** (304 MB) | [Direct download](https://github.com/glimpse-editor/Glimpse/releases/download/v0.2.0/glimpse-0.2.0-x64.msi) | *Sha256: 420dbbe11fef2a1d741083eb72f99732b9aec620d1d8274f9fb7a30e650030ff*

 Support for legacy 32-bit plugins is still experimental with the 64-bit Windows installer.
 You should [review our wiki](https://github.com/glimpse-editor/Glimpse/wiki#third-party-plugin-installation-guides) before reporting any bugs.

+#### Glimpse Image Editor 0.1.2 Installer
+This installs the previous version of Glimpse Image Editor, which was based on the GNU Image Manipulation Program 2.10.12.
+You should choose this option if you need binary compatibility with GNU Image Manipulation Program plug-ins.

+**glimpse-0.1.2.msi** (232 MB) | https://github.com/glimpse-editor/Glimpse/releases/download/v0.1.2/glimpse-0.1.2.msi | *Sha256: 99C3DF2884310CB74C39A15FB63E93FBF2112F581DC5325B37123467618D89E8*

 #### External Download Mirrors
 These servers are not directly supported by us, and are maintained by third party developers.
 We strongly recommend running a virus scan on your system whenever you download the Glimpse Image Editor 0.2.0 installer from these sources.